 Talkeetna, Alaska

-Talkeetna has several reasonably priced accommodations (Booking.com) and it is a two hour drive from Anchorage airport.
-I highly recommend staying at Talkeetna Alaskan Lodge, which has a nice lounge seating area and a large patio with heaters with breathtaking views of Denali mountains.
+Talkeetna has several reasonably priced accommodations (Booking.com) and is a two-hour drive from Anchorage airport.
+I highly recommend staying at Talkeetna Alaskan Lodge, which has a nice lounge seating area and a large patio with heaters and breathtaking views of the Denali mountains.
 The site also offers a free Northern Lights alert service where they send a text to your registered cell phone.

 Saariselka, Finland